Data Releases

 Canadian iMicroSeq Data Portal

 The iMicroSeq Data Portal is an inclusive, Canadian database of microbial (including viral) sequences, and associated harmonized contextual metadata.
-This Data Portal integrates DNA and RNA-associated data from clinical and environmental sources, including wastewater, to monitor and understand the evolution and spread of microbes and viruses, and respond to threats, affecting public health, agriculture, aquaculture, and the environment.
+This Data Portal integrates DNA and RNA-associated data from clinical and environmental sources, including water and other wastewater, to support data discovery, more wholistic analyses, and improved response to threats affecting public health, agriculture, aquaculture, and the environment.

 logo for Viral AI